cmdev007/Project-X/README.md

 # Project-X
-A Secure Vault for Linux!
+A Secure Vault for Bindows!

-run ./startX.sh to explore!
+run .\startX.bat to explore!